bdereims/cloud-garage/install/grease-monkey/README.md

-grease-monkey is a VM temoplate base on debian testing
+grease-monkey is a VM template based on debian testing